-Allows you to determine whether to enable the system fan speed control function for the system fan connected to the SYS FAN1 connector and adjust the fan speed.
+Allows you to determine whether to enable the system fan speed control function and adjust the fan speed.

-Normal Allows the system fan to run at different speeds according to the system temperature.
+- Normal Allows the system fan to run at different speeds according to the system temperature.
 You can adjust the fan speed with EasyTune based on your system requirements.
-(Default)

-Allows the system fan to run at slow speeds.

-Manual Allows you to control the system fan speed under the Slope PWM item.

-▶ Disabled Allows the system fan to run at full speeds.
+(Default) - Silent Allows the system fan to run at slow speeds. - Manual Allows you to control the system fan speed under the Slope PWM item. - ▶ Disabled Allows the system fan to run at full speeds.